 ZOOM CHALLAH BAKE

 Each ZoomChallahBake features a special guest (doctors, scientists, authors, rabbis, celebrity chefs) to help us navigate these challenging times.
-Recent guests have included Dr. Angela Duckworth, NYTimes best-selling author Roxane Gay, podcaster Debbie Millman, Rabbis Sydney Mintz and Amichai Lau-Levi, Krista Tippett, and even a Challah Prince from Berlin.
+Recent guests have included Dr. Angela Duckworth, NYTimes best-selling author Roxane Gay, podcaster Debbie Millman, Rabbis Sydney Mintz and Amichai Lau-Levi, Krista Tippett, the Challah Prince from Berlin, and even Tiffany's mom, Dr. Carole Lewis, a licensed therapist who offered a little group therapy the Friday after the election.

 Don't worry if you have never made bread or challah before (even some of our special guests haven't!).
 And don't worry if you're not Jewish.
 People of all different backgrounds join.
 Everyone's invited.
 We'll teach you.
 It's easy.
 It's healing.
 We look forward to baking together!